 Gifford was laid out early in the 18th century and has retained much of its original charm.
-The village includes a beautiful church built in 1708, the Lime Avenue of Yester House, the Goblin Ha' and Tweeddale Hotels and a wide range of gardens all within walking distance of each other.
-Broadwoodside Gifford, EH41 4JQ (Anna and Robert Dalrymple): The garden at Broadwoodside is planted in and around a farm steading, rescued from dereliction.
-While people often talk of starting a new garden with a blank canvas, Broadwoodside was more like painting by numbers - planting the garden has been like an exercise in 'colouring-in' with the layout determined by the footprint of existing buildings and the old walls surrounding them.
-But, unlike a picture in a frame, a garden is always a work in progress.
+The village includes a beautiful church built in 1708, the Lime Avenue of Yester House, a community woodland and a wide range of gardens — all within walking distance of each other.
+Broadwoodside: The garden at Broadwoodside is planted in and around a farm steading rescued from dereliction.
+While people often talk of starting a new garden with a blank canvas, Broadwoodside was more like painting by numbers – planting the garden has been like an exercise in 'colouring in', with the layout determined by the footprint of the existing buildings and the old walls surrounding them.
+But, unlike a picture in a frame, a garden is always work in progress.

 This is a fundraising event for the open garden charity Scotland’s Gardens Scheme which raises money for hundreds of local charities.